 The Power of the Muddy Missouri River

 Comment on the photo above: This particular high water was almost as bad as the historic 93' flood.

 Of course the MR340 race would have been canceled if the river had been in flood stage.

 The MR340 odds of the race being started on time....about one in three (it was almost 50-50 for a long time)

 If any part of the race course is above official flood stage, the race start will be delayed on even canceled.

 One year the race was delayed until October.
 Which meant cold mornings, less daylight and autumn foliage.

-Update: The 2019 MR340 race has been delayed at least till the end of summer because of expected historic water levels.
+Update: The 2019 MR340 race has been delayed until October because of expected historic water levels.

 So we will be racing in the fall or have to postpone to 2020

 Cold River reflection upon the race.
 WHY the MR340?